jnozzi/cocoadev.com/markdown/IsMyWindowVisible.md

 How about just calling isWindowObscured?
 Not overriding it?

 I'm prolly being really dense, but... um...
-I don't see     % - General/[NSWindow isWindowObscured]  or      %- General/[NSViewis isWindowObscured] so I'm assuming this is a category or ordinary subclass, but not override
+I don't see     % - [NSWindow isWindowObscured]  or      %- [NSViewis isWindowObscured] so I'm assuming this is a category or ordinary subclass, but not override